aaguirre8/xicorr-app/README.md

 ## Usage

-1. Run the application.
+1. Run the server locally.

-    Run frontend.
     ```bash
-    streamlit run src.streamlit_app.py
+    $ python -m app
     ```

-    Run backend Swagger UI using uvicorn.
-    ```bash
-    uvicorn "app:app" --host "0.0.0.0" --port "80" --reload
-    ```
-    To send requests: Go to the fastapi docs and use your api endpoints - http://127.0.0.1/docs
+    To run xicorr process: Go to the fastapi docs and use your api endpoints - lhost:8080/xicorr_mock